Learning the Interference Graph of a Wireless Network: Problem Formulation

 \subsection{CSMA/CA protocol and ACK/NACK mechanism}

-We assume the system uses a CSMA/CA-like protocol at the medium access control layer, e.g.,\cite{ieee802}.
-The important characteristics of the protocol are the following.
-When the transmitter has a packet to send, it listens to the desired channel.
+We assume the wireless networks operates using a CSMA/CA-like protocol at the medium access control layer, e.g.,\cite{ieee802}.
+The important characteristics of the protocol are as follows.
+When a node has a packet to send, it listens to the desired channel.
 If the channel is idle, it sends the packet.
-If the channel is busy, i.e., there exists an active transmitter within the listener's carrier sensing range, the transmitter holds its transmission until the current transmission ends.
-At the conclusion of that transmission the following back-off mechanism is invoked.
-The transmitter randomly chooses an integer number, $\tau$, uniformly in the range $[0,W-1]$, and waits for $\tau$ time slots.
-The positive integer $W$ represents the back-off window size.
-If the channel is idle at the end of the node's back-off period, the node transmits its packet; otherwise it repeats the waiting and back-off process until it find a free channel.
+If the channel is busy, i.e., there exists an active transmitter within the listener's carrier sensing range, the node waits for the end of that transmission, and then starts to contend for the channel.
+To contend, the node randomly chooses an integer $w$, uniformly distributed in the range $[0,W-1]$, and then the node backs off for $w\times \tau$ seconds.
+The positive integer $W$ represents the back-off window size, and $\tau$ is the duration of a time slot.
+If the channel is idle at the end of the node's back-off period, it transmits its packet.
+The node that chooses the smallest back-off time wins the channel and transmits its packet.
+The other nodes wait for the next round of contention at the end of the transmission of this packet.
+According to this protocol, roughly speaking, the time axis can be partitioned into sessions, where each session consists of a contention period followed by a transmission period.
 Statistically, the random back-off mechanism allows every node equal access to the medium.

 However, even if two APs are not within each other's carrier sensing range, the transmission from one AP may still corrupt the signal received at clients of the other.
 This is the so-called ``hidden terminal'' problem.
-To identify this type of interference further information is needed.
+To identify this type of interference, additional information is needed.
 We assume that an ACK/NACK mechanism is used.
 Specifically, we assume that whenever an AP successfully delivers a packet to its destination, an ACK is fed back to acknowledge the successful transmission.
-If the AP does not receive the ACK after a period of time, it assumes that the packet is lost.
-The ACK/NACK mechanism enables the APs to detect collisions however they occur.
+If the AP does not receive the ACK after a period of time, it assumes that the packet was lost.
+The ACK/NACK mechanism enables the APs to detect collisions however they may occur.
+Throughout we assume that all ACKs are reliably received at the corresponding transmitters.